 - Club activities: There is one club that is currently being run by the Department of Electrical Engineering:

 - IE Student Chapter: Various technical and non-technical club activities in this club act as excellent grounds for innovative learning.
 In this club, the faculty are not the only disseminators of knowledge; senior students (older club members) pass on their knowledge and learning to the younger generation (new club entrants) via a continuous ritual-like process, which includes hands-on training, presentations, lectures, group discussions and many other innovative procedures.
 The clubs with their club activities literally act as the most fertile grounds for innovations in the teaching-learning process.

-- Virtual labs: In certain labs, for instance the vibration engineering lab, some relevant experiments are conducted online on web browsers with the help of simulators.
+- Virtual labs: In certain labs, some relevant experiments are conducted online on web browsers with the help of simulators.
 Such online facilities are called as virtual labs (http://www.vlab.co.in/), and are a part of an excellent innovative initiative taken by the MHRD of India.

 - MOOCS: MOOCS or Massive open online courses are a relatively new entry in the academic sector throughout the world.
 Although the role of MOOCs in the effective dissemination of knowledge is still under debate, they are speedily gaining unquestioned acceptance in more and more academic circles as an innovative means of imparting additional knowledge to students.
 Here at SKIT, we support augmenting our own efforts of effective delivery by MOOCs available through agencies like NPTEL and SWAYAM.